Apple's new lower-cost flagship device, available now.

 - Apple's new $749 iPhone XR, an alternative to the iPhone XS, features 6.1-inch LCD, 12-megapixel single-lens camera, and A12 chip.

 - Six color options

 - $749 price tag

-Apple's iPhone XR, introduced on September 12, 2018, is the company's new lower-cost flagship device that's being sold alongside the iPhone XS and the iPhone XS Max.
+Apple's iPhone XR, introduced on September 12, 2018, is the company's lower-cost flagship device that's being sold alongside the iPhone XS and the iPhone XS Max.

-Apple's goal with the $749 iPhone XR is to reach as many customers as possible with its latest technology, so the iPhone XR adopts many features from the iPhone XS and XS Max while also compromising in some areas to keep costs low.
+Apple's goal with the $749 iPhone XR is to reach as many customers as possible with its latest technology, so the iPhone XR adopts many features from the iPhone XS and XS Max while also compromising in some areas to keep costs down.

 The iPhone XR features a precision-machined 7000 Series aerospace-grade aluminum frame that wraps around an all-glass enclosure with the same durable glass used in the iPhone XS.
 Apple has designed the iPhone XR in six colors: white, black, blue, coral, yellow, and (PRODUCT)RED.

 With the glass body, Qi-based wireless charging is supported, and the device features IP67 water resistance for keeping it safe from splashes and spills. iPhone XR features a larger display than iPhone 8 Plus, but in a smaller body that falls between the 5.8-inch iPhone XS and the 6.5-inch iPhone XS Max.

 Apple designed a new "Liquid Retina" display for the iPhone XR, which is a 6.1-inch LCD with a 1792 x 828 resolution that spans from edge-to-edge and top to bottom with minimal bezels.
 As with the iPhone XS, there is no Home button on the iPhone XR and it adopts the swipe-based navigation system introduced in the iPhone X.